 The Unaccompanied Children’s Interfaith Ministry

-Adults spend a few hours with children who are diverse in almost every way imaginable, representing different countries, language groups, religions, socio-economic backgrounds, and ages.
+Adults spend a few hours with children and teens who are diverse in almost every way imaginable, representing different countries, language groups, religions, and socio-economic backgrounds.
 We especially need people who speak Chinese, Spanish, French, Rumanian or other languages.
 We also need people to create art or activity boxes to support this program.
 Visit the Unaccompanied Children's Interfaith Ministry for details.

 In the late 1980s, JRC was part of the Sanctuary Movement, when we worked in many ways to support the Hernandez family.
 We are not a Sanctuary Congregation at present, though the Task Force has supported other congregations, including our neighbor, Lake Street Church.
 Currently, we are educating ourselves about ways in which JRC can participate.
 Would you join the discussion?